mislav/poignant-guide/_posts/1900-01-03-quick-ride.md

 My conscience won’t let me call Ruby a _computer_ language.
 That would imply that the language works primarily on the computer’s terms.
-That the language is designed to accomodate the computer, first and foremost.
+That the language is designed to accommodate the computer, first and foremost.
 That therefore, we, the coders, are foreigners, seeking citizenship in the computer’s locale.
 It’s the computer’s language and we are translators for the world.